iotaledger/outdated-mam.client.js/Overview.md

 ## Overview
 ----

-Below describes a user Bob who wants to publish a message, and Alice who wants to subscribe to it.
+Below describes a user Peggy who wants to publish a message, and Sue who wants to subscribe to it.
 In the general case, it is assumed that channels have one publisher.
-If Alice and Bob wish to exchange messages, Alice will open a second channel to share with Bob.
+If Sue and Peggy wish to exchange messages, Sue will open a second channel to share with Peggy.
 None of this describes the method of exchanging keys.

 ![Protocol](https://iotaledger.github.io/mam.client.js/doc/mam-diagram.svg)